parklab/focal-amplification/Docs/workflow.md

 - [Association with epigenomics data](#Association-with-epigenomics-data)
 - [Association with 3D chromatin interaction data](#Association-with-3D-chromatin-interaction-data)

-## Detection of focal amplifications

-## SVs involving the boundaries of focal amplifications
+## Defining focal amplifications and association of structural variations with amplicon boundaries

 ## Association with epigenomics data
 The following functions can be loaded by installing an `R package TRAMP` (**TR**anslocations involving oncogenic **AMP**lification) and are also in `association.with.epigenomics.data.R` under `focal-amplification/R` folder.
 The relavant data files are found in under `focal-amplification/Data` folder.